RascalSoftware/RAT-Docs/source/advanced/customLanguages.rst

 Python Custom Models
 ********************
 .. note::
-    Before you use Python from your Matlab session, please ensure that Python is `configured correctly on your system. <https://uk.mathworks.com/help/matlab/matlab_external/create-object-from-python-class.html>`_
+    Before you use Python from your MATLAB session, please ensure that Python is `configured correctly on your system. <https://uk.mathworks.com/help/matlab/matlab_external/create-object-from-python-class.html>`_

-Custom models in Python and Matlab are very similar in structure as shown below:
+Custom models in Python and MATLAB are very similar in structure as shown below:

 .. tab-set-code::
     .. code-block:: MATLAB